-Young Carers in Focus is funded by the Big Lottery Fund and is being delivered by The Children's Society, in partnership with DigitalME, YMCA Fairthorne Group, Rethink Mental Illness and The Fatherhood Institute.
-It aims to develop an England-wide network of Young Carers Champions who can raise of the needs of young carers and their families locally and nationally, inputting into consultation and working to increase joined up whole family working for young carers and their families.
-This programme is also developing a safe social network for young carers across England through the Makewaves site www.makewav.es/ycif
+Young Carers in Focus - funded by the Big Lottery Fund, and in partnership with DigitalME, YMCA Fairthorne Group, Rethink Mental Illness and The Fatherhood Institute, the programme aims to develop an England-wide network of Young Carers Champions.
+The initiative aims to give young carers a chance to communicate, share their stories and advocate for the things that matter most to them, while receiving training and skills which will improve their resilience, confidence, skills and knowledge.
+This programme has also developed a safe social network for young carers across England through the Makewaves site.

 Young Carers in Schools - run jointly with Carers Trust and funded by The Queen's Trust and The Big Lottery Fund, the programme aims to improve the identification and support of young carers in schools across the country, so they get the help they need.
 By taking part in the programme, schools will be able to show that they are meeting the needs of a particularly vulnerable group of pupils (specifically mentioned in Ofsted's School Inspection Handbook).

 Within the national Family Health Inclusion project, our past work has incorporated:

 The Engage Toolkit - supports black and minority ethnic young carers and family carers – including adults and children’s services, Health, Education and the voluntary sector – and anyone providing services to families affected by ill health and disability.
 This toolkit, funded by the Department of Health, brings together information and resources to help develop and implement best policy and practice for services to support black and minority ethnic young carers and family carers.

 The Refugee Toolkit - an online tool, funded by the Department of Health, for all adult and children’s services practitioners, education, health and other agencies in contact with refugee and asylum seeking families, particularly those working with families affected by ill-health and disability and where there are young carers.